patriciosanchezh/shop/README.md

 This access_token will be used to login in.

-For the rest endpoints in customers you need to login in and and for users, the user's role has to be at least admin.
+For the rest endpoints in customers you need to login in and for the endpoinst in users, you also need the user's role has to be at least admin.
 There is an order in roles, user = 1, admin = 2, and root = 3.
 This can be modify and add more users with different authorizations.

+REQUEST
 ```json{
 Header {Authorization: